Apply for Financial Aid

 - Submit the Free Application for Federal Student Aid (FAFSA)

 The first step to apply for financial aid is to submit the FAFSA for the appropriate year.
 This form is made available by the federal government annually on October 1st and should be submitted as soon as possible in order to allow time for any corrections or paperwork to be submitted.
 This application is required if you wish to be considered for federal, state, or institutional aid.
 Additionally, many scholarship applications are now requiring federal financial need data in order to apply.

 Please note the following information when submitting your FAFSA:

 - The UT Southwestern Medical Center federal school code is 010019.

 - If you have never submitted a FAFSA, an FSA ID will be required to complete and electronically sign the application.

-Once you have submitted the FAFSA, your Student Aid Report (SAR) will indicate if additional supporting documents may be required and these documents will vary for each student.
+Once you have submitted the FAFSA, your Student Aid Report (SAR) will indicate if additional supporting documents may be required.
+These documents will vary for each student.
 An email will be sent to your UTSW email account, prompting you to log in to the Student Self Service portal to view your To-Do list.
 Read the details of each item for action you may need to take.

 If your financial aid file is complete, you will receive an award notification via your UTSW email account.
 The notice will include a link to the Student Self Service portal, where you can view and accept your financial aid award eligibility.

 After you accept your award, there may be additional items that you will need to complete, such as Entrance Counseling and a Master Promissory Note.
 Once the pending item has been successfully completed, your To-Do list action item will be resolved within a few business days.